-SEBRING, Fla –Courtesy of Ford Performance –The Ford Mustang GT4 has earned its first checkered flag, just one race after its debut, as Scott Maxwell carried the No. 60 NanoProMT/Ford Performance Ford Mustang GT4 to the win with a commanding drive for KohR Motorsports at Sebring International Raceway.
+SEBRING, Fla (March 19th, 2017) – Courtesy of Ford Performance – The Ford Mustang GT4 has earned its first checkered flag, just one race after its debut, as Scott Maxwell carried the No. 60 NanoProMT/Ford Performance Ford Mustang GT4 to the win with a commanding drive for KohR Motorsports at Sebring International Raceway.

 Maxwell drove the second half of the race after his teammate Jade Buford started on pole.
 It marked Ford’s 50th win in the Continental Tire SportsCar Challenge series and first for KohR Motorsports with Ford.

 “The car ran flawlessly and the strategy was perfect,” Maxwell said.
 “It feels good to get the first win for the Ford Mustang GT4.
 We were so close at Daytona, and in my mind, Sebring is just as special.
 It was a good win for KohR and Ford Performance and NanoProMT and we earned it.”